Art & Wellbeing

 - creativity / art & health

-Her interest and expereince in art and creativity has led to a variety of positions, including teaching, working in aged and conducting a PhD in palliative care where she researched the highly valued, volunteer-facilitate Biography Program offered by Eastern Palliative Care.
-She initially applied for the PhD scholarship becuase of her own exploration of life storytelling through art, in particular abstract and mixed media.
+Her interest and experience in art and creativity has led to a variety of professional positions, including teaching, working in aged and conducting a PhD in palliative care where she researched the highly valued, volunteer-facilitate Biography Program offered by Eastern Palliative Care.
+She initially applied for the PhD scholarship because of her own exploration of life storytelling through art, in particular abstract and mixed media.

 Creativity Courses

-Karly has designed two creativity courses, one that focuses on creativity in everyday life and one that is more specifically for people who are artistic (in any medium).
+one that focuses on developing creativity in everyday life for wellbeing (and of course, fun!) and one that is more specifically for people who are interested in the visual arts (in any medium), designed to connect them with likeminded others, and to encourage creative thinking, creative exploration, and to help develop creative habits (whatever their medium).

-This course is designed to help connect creatives who might like more engagment with other creatives, those who are returning to artistic work after a period without much engagement, those who might be a bit creatively stuck or those who would like to be challeneged to extend their artistic and creative engagement.
+This course is designed to connect and inspire creatives - whatevr that means for you.
+It is not about developing your technique but about developing goood habits, exploring your ability to be creative in life, helping people to think creatively and , those who are returning to artistic work after a period without much engagement, those who might be a bit creatively stuck or those who would like to be challeneged to extend their artistic and creative engagement.

 Creativity as a Spiritual Practice*